 How did our ancestors make leather

-The oldest known piece of leather in the world was discovered in a cave in the Vayotz Dzor province of Armenia, and is thought to be from around 3,500 BCE which would make it about 500 years older than the pyramids of Giza.
-Even though this is the oldest known piece of leather on earth, it definitely isn’t the first ever made because people would have been using leather to cloth themselves long before they began to farm fibres and spin threads.
+The oldest known piece of leather in the world was discovered in a cave in the Vayotz Dzor province of Armenia and is thought to be from around 3,500 BCE which would make it about 500 years older than the pyramids of Giza.
+Even though this is the oldest known piece of leather on earth, it definitely isn’t the first ever made because people would have been using leather to clothe themselves long before they began to farm fibers and spin threads.

 (The oldest known piece of leather on earth, aged for 5,500 years)

-The use of animal skins was necessary during the ice age and was the primary form of clothing up until the Bronze Age which started around 3,000 BCE, but its unknown exactly how well-made it was before we started to find artefacts that could be studied.
+The use of animal skins was necessary during the ice age and was the primary form of clothing up until the Bronze Age which started around 3,000 BCE, but it’s unknown exactly how well-made it was before we started to find artifacts that could be studied.

 Leather is simply just cured animal hide, but there isn’t a set definition as to how it could be cured.
 There were various ways to do this but the four most common methods are listed below after the preparation stage.